alphagov/transformation-dashboard/_posts/2000-01-08-rural-support.markdown

 status: "beta"
 status-strapline: "In beta.
-Digital service is being released gradually to groups of invited users to test and iterate functionality."
+Digital service is being released gradually to groups of invited users for research and iteration."

 videos: